Stop! Your Lease Extension in Richmond Upon Thames Could Be FREE

 A Richmond Upon Thames leasehold property depreciates with the years remaining on the lease.

-It is generally considered that a residential leasehold with in excess of 100 years remaining is worth approximately the equivalent as a freehold.
-Where an additional 90 years added to any lease with more than 45 years unexpired, the residence will be worth the same as a freehold for many years ahead.
+It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to any lease with more than 35 years remaining, the premises will be equivalent in value to a freehold for many years ahead.

 Lender Requirement